Cope and Treat Male Depression

 Signs of Male Depression

-- 1Lack of energy.A lot of men are naturally active, but someone who is depressed tends to feel unreasonable fatigue.
+- 1A lot of men are naturally active, but someone who is depressed tends to feel unreasonable fatigue.
 Not only is he physically wasted, but psychologically tired as well.
-Fatigue is diagnosed more in depressed males than in females.Advertisement
+Fatigue is diagnosed more in depressed males than in females.Lack of energy.Advertisement

-- 2Trouble concentrating.When one is depressed, his mind is pre-occupied with a lot of negative thoughts.
-This can slow down his psychomotor abilities or activities.Advertisement
+- 2When one is depressed, his mind is pre-occupied with a lot of negative thoughts.
+This can slow down his psychomotor abilities or activities.Trouble concentrating.Advertisement

 Things You Can Do That Can Help